steltenpower/PowerGists/animation.md

 ---

 # JUST TRY IT WITH YOUR TEAM
-As your team probably shares files behind a login, it's good to know you can have notebooks within that same environment too.
+As your team probably shares files behind a login, it's good to know you can have notebooks within that same environment too.<br>
 For **open science** reasons, my order of preference is:
 ![notebook brands](notebooks.png)🛈Ruud/brands🛈